-Foreign trust reporting is complicated.
+Foreign trust reporting is very complex.

-Having an ownership in a foreign trust and/or receiving a distribution from a foreign trust may require that the U.S. person file form 3520.
+Having ownership in a foreign trust and/or receiving a distribution from a foreign trust may require that the U.S. person file form 3520.
 There may be additional filing requirements as well, including Form 3520-A.

 Golding & Golding: About Our International Tax Law Firm